python-windrose/windrose/paper/paper.md

 -![Windrose subplots](screenshots/subplots.png)

-Probability density function (pdf) can be plotted.
-Fitting Weibull distribution can be achieved thanks to Scipy.
+Probability density functions may be plotted.
+Fitting Weibull distribution is enabled by Scipy.
-The Weibull distribution is used in weather forecasting and the wind power industry to describe wind speed distributions, as the natural distribution often matches the Weibull shape
+The Weibull distribution is used in weather forecasting and the wind power industry to describe wind speed distributions, as the natural distribution of wind speeds often matches the Weibull shape

 -![pdf example](screenshots/pdf.png)